How to Choose the Best Tote Container

 The most durable option on this list, metal containers (such as steel or aluminium bins) tend to be reserved for use in the heaviest of applications.

-Saying that, there are differing options within this category.
+Saying that, there are different options within this category.
 Aluminium bins for example are relatively lightweight, and are immune to rust and corrosion.
 They are easily dented however.

 Steel containers on the other hand are heavy and very expensive, but exceptionally strong and durable.
 Whilst often used as shipping containers, their weight makes them less suitable for returnable packaging setups due their weight (and the additional shipping costs this would incur).